North Dakota State Bison: Baseball

 The NDSU baseball team plays their home games at Newman Outdoor Field on the north side of campus.
 The team has not had a large amount of success compared to their Spring counterpart: NDSU's softball team.
 While the Bison won three North Central Conference titles while in Division II, after the school moved up to Division I in 2008 the team has only won the Summit League twice.

 The Bison advanced to their first NCAA tournament in 2014 after winning the Summit League baseball tournament for the first time.
 However, they would go winless in their first national appearance.
 Later in 2021, NDSU would win the Summit League tournament for the second time in program history, upsetting Oral Roberts to advance to the program's second NCAA tournament appearance in Division I. This time, the Bison found their first national tournament win in a 6-1 victory over Nevada at the Stanford Regional.

 While the 2022 season did not see the Bison return to the NCAA tournament, the team did achieve yet another first.
 The team won the Summit League regular season title for the first time in program history, finishing with a 17-5 record in conference play which was another high for the program.
 In the Summit League tournament, the team fell to fourth seeded Omaha to be eliminated from the tournament.

 The following season, 2023, the team hosted their first Summit League tournament.
 In that tournament, NDSU entered as the 2nd seed.
 The Bison lost to South Dakota State to start the tournament, beat Omaha, but lost to the Jacks again to be eliminated in the final elimination game for the second year in a row.

-After another another campaign in 2024 that left the Bison staying at home in Fargo, they would find success in 2025 - winning the program's third Summit League tournament.
+After another campaign in 2024 that left the Bison staying at home in Fargo, they would find success in 2025 - winning the program's third Summit League tournament.
 In the NCAA tournament, the Bison would find their second-ever tournament win against Kansas.
 However, they would be eliminated by Creighton after also losing to Arkansas in the opening round.